amartinrmit/pypadf/README.md

 ## Step 2.5: Make mask

-**todo** is there a way to set up the configs so we dont require a mask?

-We will create a mask file that is 1 for every pixel in the difraction pattern (essentially no mask).
+We will create a mask file that is 1 for every pixel in the difraction pattern (essentially no mask) and save it to `./tmp/mask`.

     python3 make-mask.py